Shasu: History

-Late Bronze
+Late Bronze Age

 The earliest known reference to the Shasu occurs in a 16th-century BCE list of peoples in the Transjordan region.
 The first occurrence of Shasu is in the biographical inscription of Admiral Ahmose found in Elkab, who claims to have taken Shasu prisoners while serving Pharaoh Aakheperenre Thutmose II.
 The Shasu were on his way as he led a punitive expedition north.
 Giveon (1971) argued that the only event that could account for the Shasu's appearance at that date was the expulsion of the Hyksos (around 1550 BC).

 Though their homeland seems to be in the Transjordan, the Shasu also appear in Canaan, Syria and Egypt.

 In the year 39 of Thutmose III, during his 14th campaign, the pharaoh fought the Shasu before reaching the Retjenu.
 Shasu are therefore found in southern Canaan.
 According to the Pharaoh's list, they are more specifically located in the Negev (No. 14 of the list).

 The name appears in a list of Egypt's enemies inscribed on column bases at the temple of Soleb built by Amenhotep III.
 Among the details uncovered at the temple was a reference to a place called ", in the land of Shasu", a name thought to be related to or near to Petra, Jordan.